-Here are 3 pressure cooker vegetable soup recipes that are easy to prepare with simple ingredients and can be loaded up with more if you like!
+Here are a few pressure cooker vegetable soup recipes that are easy to prepare with simple ingredients and can be loaded up with more if you like!
 Make them tonight in your Instant Pot, Crock Pot Express or Ninja Foodi machine!

 Looking for some Instant Pot recipes or maybe you have the nifty new device and want Ninja Foodi recipes.
 Well, all 3 of these pressure cooker vegetable soup recipes will work in either device.
 You can even make them in a Crock Pot Express!